Voice and Piano Lessons with Martha in North Sarasota

 One of the joys in my life is watching people grow musically.
 I provide a quiet, safe environment, in which students can comfortably learn at their own pace.
 Voice students develop their singing skills through an emphasis of good musicianship, healthy singing techniques, breath management and performance coaching.
 Students studying classical literature receive Italian, French, German, Spanish and English diction coaching.
 With my piano students, I also emphasize healthy technique, development of good musicianship and artistry at the keyboard.

 In a market full of voice and piano teachers, why choose me?
-I have 20 years of private teaching experience, a Master’s and Bachelor’s degree and a resumé full of performance experience at both the piano and as a singer-actor.
+I have over 20 years of private teaching experience, a Master’s and Bachelor’s degree and a resumé full of performance experience at both the piano and as a singer-actor.
 I have a positive, bright disposition that makes studying with me fun.
 If you or your child are invested in learning, but would enjoy smiling and having fun while developing a new skill, I’m your teacher.
 I am invested in each students’ success at learning to sing or play the piano.
 As your teacher, you can count on high quality instruction along with enthusiastic encouragement.

 A Special Note to Prospective Adult Students